britram/rains-prototype/draft-trammell-rains-protocol.md

 another RAINS server to which it does not have an open connection, it attempts to open a connection with that server.

-This section describes the operation of the protocol as used among oracle servers and authority servers.
+This section describes the operation of the protocol as used among RAINS servers.
 A simplified version of the protocol for client access is described in {{protocol-client}}.

 ## Message processing {#protocol-processing}